zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 Pairing essential activities with enjoyable ones creates a harmonious and engaging work environment for IT and software engineering professionals.
 This approach enhances productivity, promotes well-being, and increases job satisfaction by turning routine tasks into opportunities for joy and creativity.

-Here are a few examples:
+Here are a few examples that IT architects as an inspiration to help their organizations integrate work and play:

 * **Architecture and Code Reviews as Collaborative Learning Sessions:**
 Architecture and code reviews, often seen as tedious and time-consuming, can be transformed into collaborative learning sessions.
 Pair programming or review parties allow team members to discuss and review code over snacks and drinks.
 Adding a gamification element, such as rewarding the most insightful feedback, makes code reviews social and enjoyable.
 This engagement leads to better code quality and stronger team cohesion.